mohamedmustafa23/CineBooker/README.md

-# 🎬 CineMax - Advanced Cinema Booking System
+# 🎬 CineMax - Cinema Booking System

 **CineMax** is a comprehensive, full-stack web application designed to manage cinema operations and facilitate online ticket booking.
 Built with **ASP.NET Core MVC**, this project demonstrates a robust backend architecture capable of handling complex booking logic, concurrency, and real-time seat management.